LUKICSLA/thunder/README.md

   Create a issue with request firstly.

 # When will it be released ?
-  It depents on how much opened issues we'll have. ;)
+  It depents on how much opened issues we'll have for sure. :)